 Stability Vs Flexibility:

 Freelancers will not get paid for single-day work.
-There will be no guarantee of next week’s or next day’s work.
+There will be no guarantee of next week’s working hours or next day’s work.
 Their income fluctuates and is unpredictable.
 They have the freedom to work whenever and wherever they like at their comfort.
 Freelancers determine the hours they work.
 They can offer services to multiple clients simultaneously and earn more if they meet the deadlines.

 Benefits Vs Struggle: